kata-containers/kata-containers/Stable-Branch-Strategy.md

 ### Patch releases

-Releases are normally made every other week for patch releases, which include a GitHub release as well as binary packages.
+Releases are made every three weeks, which include a GitHub release as well as binary packages.
 These patch releases are made for both stable branches, and a "release candidate" for the next `MAJOR` or `MINOR` is created from master.
 If there are no changes across all the repositories, no release is created and an announcement is made on the developer mailing list to highlight this.